This page is about our financial early retirement plan. If you want to know more about us and why we’re doing this, head over to the About page.

 Our early retirement plan relies on having two major stages of income and health care coverage — before we turn 59 1/2 (early retirement phase), and from age 60 (income) and 65 (health care) on (traditional retirement phase), roughly represented here:

-The first ~18 years of retirement (the early retirement phase) is funded largely by our taxable investment accounts and, later, by our rental property income, after the rental mortgage is paid off in 2029.
+The first ~18 years of retirement (the early retirement phase) is funded by our taxable investment accounts entirely for the first 10ish years (with a small supplement from the personal loan repayment in the first three years), and by a combo of our taxable investments and rental property income after the rental mortgage is paid off in 2029.

-Our investments are primarily well-diversified Vanguard index funds, and we’ll live first off fund dividends, and second off selling shares.
+Our investments are primarily well-diversified Vanguard index funds, currently with approximately a 70/30 overall ratio of stock funds to bond funds.
+We live first off fund dividends, and second off selling shares.

 Later (in the traditional retirement phase), we’ll be able to tap our 401(k) assets, which are well-funded thanks to Mark maxing out at an early age.
 At that point, we’ll be able to step up our quality of life significantly.